Book Recommendation – Popular Local History

 1 week

 To ensure a seamless return process, patrons can utilize the book drop located to the left of the library’s front entrance for most borrowed items.
-For laptops, hotspots, kids tablets, and golf equipment, please return these directly to the circulation desk to ensure proper handling.
+For laptops, hotspots, kids tablets, STEM/memory kits, and sports equipment, please return these directly to the circulation desk to ensure proper handling.
 Additionally, an indoor book drop is available at the front desk for convenience.
 All returned items undergo a thorough sanitization process to maintain a safe environment for all library users.

 Item damage is determined at the discretion of the Library Director and/or Circulation Manager. $5 fee will be applies to repairable damage to materials.
 Technology repairs are based on actual repair costs.
 All library items determined or suspected to be impacted specifically by pest infestations will be treated as damaged items under the library’s Circulation Policy and will either be treated or discarded at the Library Director’s discretion.
 Any material returned by a patron which shows evidence of live or dead bugs will result in immediate suspension of Library privileges for that patron and any patrons in the same residence.
 Suspension will be lifted after the patron presents proof that the residence has been successfully treated for and eradicated of the bugs in question by a licensed and accredited pest control company.